Easy-Peasy 5 Veggie Baby Pasta (for kids, too!)

 Instructions

-- Fill a large stockpot 3/4 the way full of water, and bring to a boil.
+- Fill a medium saucepan 3/4 full of water, and bring to a boil.
 Cook pasta according to package.
-If using fresh vegetables – when you have 2 minutes left on the timer, add in the vegetables into the pasta water.
-If using frozen vegetables – when you have 4 minutes left on the timer, add in the vegetables into the pasta water.
+If using fresh vegetables, add them to the pasta water when you have 2 minutes left on the timer.
+If using frozen vegetables, add them to the pasta water when you have 4 minutes left on the timer.
+For baby, make sure the veggies are fork-tender before you strain them.

-- Meanwhile, stir together the olive oil, garlic powder and dried basil.
+- Meanwhile, in a small bowl, stir together the olive oil, garlic powder, dried basil, and 1 tbsp parmesan (if using).
 Set aside.

 - Drain the pasta and vegetables.

-- In the same stockpot, add in the cook pasta, vegetables and olive oil mixture.
+- In the same saucepan, add the cooked pasta, vegetables, and olive oil mixture.
 Toss to combine.
-Sprinkle with parmesan and serve.
+Spoon the pasta into a bowl or plate and sprinkle with a little parmesan before serving.

 Notes